Here's expressed by the host of this show, documented to be almost always, always right 99.7% of the time.

 Hello.

-Mega Ditto's there, sir Rush.
+Mega Ditto's there, Sir Rush.

-I'm an electronics technician.
+I am an electronics technician.

-Right now my company due to Obamacare is pulling up stakes and moving the whole operation to Mexico.
+Right now, my company, due to Obamacare, is pulling up stakes and moving the whole operation to Mexico.

-What why is your company relocating to Meiko?
+Why is your company relocating to Meho?

 Because it costs too much per worker to keep the facility open here in California.